 He is the most dominant person in the group, that’s for sure.

 But he made an enemy out of his boss.
 That’s a position that, for anyone, is hard to keep for a long time.
-Stung by the embarrassment, chances are high that the lieutenant will want to get rid of him at the first occasion.
+Stung by the embarrassment, chances are high that the lieutenant will want to get rid of him on the first occasion.

-Even within the group Barnes’ position is not likely to be as strong following his display of dominance.
+Even within the group, Barnes’ position is not likely to be as strong following his display of dominance.

 This is a similar mistake that a few generals committed during the Obama administration.
 They got all haughty and mighty based on the troops they commanded but failed to realize they also needed the political support.